Currently, Texas is experiencing an economic boom, making it an attractive place for in-state, out-of-state, and even foreign real estate investors.

 The job market is strong and growing, the cost of living is affordable, land is easy to purchase for non-residents, and the tax incentives are attractive.
 It's "big city living" with plenty of space.
 There are plenty of opportunities for smart investors looking to start or expand their portfolios.

-This comprehensive guide includes everything you need to know about purchasing and owning real estate investment properties in Northern Texas.
-It teaches you important investing concepts, how to be a landlord, and how property management should play a role in your strategy.
+This comprehensive guide includes everything you need to know about purchasing and owning real estate investment properties in North Texas.
+It covers everything from how to find the right property to meet your goals, finding and qualifying tenants and tenant management to evictions.

-Browse the categories for answers to your specific questions or read it all to get a pulse on the industry and our region of the world.
+Browse the categories below for answers to your specific questions.
 If you have any questions, don't hesitate to contact us.

 How to Get Started in Texas Real Estate

-There is tremendous opportunity for real estate investors in the Northern part of Texas.
+There is tremendous opportunity for real estate investors in North Texas.
 But if you're new to real estate investing, you need to make some special considerations before you get started.
 Use the following resources to make sure real estate investing in Texas is right for your investment portfolio.